jimchen1551/MPCS/Computer Science/Algorithms.md

 # Algorithms
 - any well-defined **computational procedure** that transforms the **input** into the **output** for solving a well-specified (spec: the relationship b/w input and output) **computational problem**

+## Alogorithm pattern format
+1. Name
+2. Synopsis: A high-level description of the algorithms and what it is designed to do.
+3. Context: A description of a problem that illustrate the"sweet spot" for the algorithm.
+4. Forces: A description of th
+5. Solution
+6. Consequences
+7. Analysis
+8. Related algorithms

 ## Typical problems
 - Shortest path problem
 - The longest common subsequence of two ordered sequences of symbols